 4) To provide an opportunity for graduate students to communicate, and receive feedback on, the current form of their argument or analysis.

-1) Address an aspect of naval or maritime history, or related fields with a maritime or naval focus.
+1) Address an aspect of naval or maritime history, or related fields with a maritime or naval topic, of any era or geo-political location.

 2) Be the result of primary source research, either archival sources or hands-on research.